JesuFemi-O/codex-kraft/plan.md

 ## 6. Success Criteria

-- Library installable via `pip install kroft`, usable with minimal setup, and documented.
+- Library installable via `pip install kraft`, usable with minimal setup, and documented.
 - CI green across supported Python versions with integration tests proving real Postgres behavior.
 - Clear contributor guide and automated checks that prevent regressions.
 - Schema evolution audit trail and column protection semantics align with CDC best practices.

-By executing the work streams above, the Kroft project will transition from an experimental code dump to a polished, trustworthy package ready for open-source adoption and PyPI distribution.
+By executing the work streams above, the Kraft project will transition from an experimental code dump to a polished, trustworthy package ready for open-source adoption and PyPI distribution.